 From: Willingshausen, Germany

-This German outfit can be traced back to 1962 when brothers Horst (guitar, vocals) and Klaus Ebert (guitar, vocals) began playing jazz together with Rüdiger "Roger" Waldmann (bass).
-In 1964, Hans-Jürgen Schreiber (drums) jointed the fold and they began calling themselves the Petards, which is a French term for Knallkörpers or bangers (loud fireworks).
+This German outfit can be traced back to 1962 when brothers Horst (guitar, vocals) and Klaus Ebert (guitar, vocals) began playing jazz together with Rüdiger "Roger" Waldmann (bass) as the Magic Stompers.
+In 1964, Hans-Jürgen Schreiber (drums) joined the band and they began calling themselves the Petards, which is a French term for Knallkörpers or bangers (loud fireworks).

-In 1966, the group began writing their own songs and played to larger audiences and on TV.
-At the beginning of 1967, Schreiber left and was replaced by Franz Binder (drums) who lasted until June when Arno Dittrich (drums) took over.
-In the summer of '67, they issued their debut LP (A Deeper Blue), which is fairly straight forward Beatles inspired beat rock with minor psychedelic undertones.
+In 1966, the group began writing their own songs and playing to larger audiences and on television.
+At the beginning of 1967, Schreiber left and was replaced by Franz Binder (drums) who only lasted until that June when Arno Dittrich (drums) took over.
+In the summer of '67, the band issued their debut LP (A Deeper Blue), which is fairly straight forward Beatles inspired beat rock with minor psychedelic undertones.
 A single titled 'Shoot Me To The Moon' followed in late '67 and rose to #1 on the German charts.
-In 1968, the band switched to the Liberty label and issued a self-titled LP, which is more psychedelic than its predecessor, but still includes fairly straight forward material.
+In 1968, the group switched to the Liberty label and issued a self-titled LP, which is more psychedelic than its predecessor, but still includes fairly straight forward material.

 (Original 45 Label: Liberty 15206, B - April, 1969)